Janice Min: Personal life

 Janice Min currently resides in Los Angeles, with her husband, Peter Sheehy, who is director of a nonprofit organization called KidUnity and a history teacher at Harvard-Westlake School.
-They have three children - Lila, Tate and Will.
+They have three children.
 In 2019, it was reported that Min purchased an $8 million mansion located in Brentwood, Los Angeles.
 She previously bought two properties in the Pacific Palisades in 2010 and 2017 respectively.